Wedding Entertainment Planning: A Timeline That Actually Works

 What to look for

 Experience matters, but so does fit.
 A DJ who's worked 500 corporate events might struggle with the emotional rhythm of a wedding.
-Look for someone who specialises in weddings—not someone who "also does" them.
+Look for someone who specialises in weddings, not someone who "also does" them.
+See what a dedicated wedding DJ actually brings beyond just playing music.

-Ask about their approach.
+Ask about their approach (the FAQ page covers common questions).
 Do they just play music, or do they host?
 Can they MC the evening?
 How do they handle requests?
 These questions reveal more than a price list.

 15 Months Before: Meet and Book